Where Are You?

 Why Human(s)e?

-The difference between diagnosis and location
+The difference between a label and a location

 The Name